berenslab/MorphoPy/paper/paper.md

 As shown in the code snippet above, it is also possible to split the reconstruction into its different parts (axon or dendrites only) and operate on each neurite type separately.

-Density maps are computed on the basis of a configuration file (or dictionary) that controls parameters such as bin size, normalization ranges and which cardinal axes to project on.
+Density maps are computed on the basis of a configuration file (or dictionary) that controls parameters such as bin size and normalization ranges.
 Additionally, users can specify whether and to which degree they want to smooth each density map \autoref{fig:dms}.
 ![XY-density map of the dendrite plotted above with different degrees of Gaussian smoothing. \label{fig:dms}](./figures/density_map_smoothing.png)